 You may be familiar with my Poetry Marathons – I’ve done them since January, 2015.
 I take a week, several times a year, and devote it to poetry – writing, editing, all poetry-related activities.

-This year, in addition to scheduling the regular long versions, I have decided to do one segment of a Marathon each week.
+This year I have decided to do one segment of a Marathon each week.
 Two to three hours set aside for poetry, outside my regular life.
 It’s called the Installment Plan Poetry Marathon.

 For more background information, look here.
 And if you want to read previous posts in this series, search this blog under the term Installment Plan Poetry Marathon 2017.